ame307/HackYeah-PhilipMorris-2019/README.md

 # HackYeah-PhilipMorris-2019

 We were on HackYeah 2019 at Warsaw in Polland.
-This a competition where you can pick up a task from a company and you got 24 hours to complete it.
+This is a competition where you can pick up a task from a company and you got 24 hours to complete it.
 Here is our project.

 ## Concept